 Apple TV Plus free trial: how to get one

-Apple TV Plus has a seven-day free trial, and after that you'll be set to recurring billing for a monthly fee.
-It's easy to grab a trial.
-Just download Apple TV which contains all the Apple TV Plus content, and you'll be greeted with an ad for the service, as well as an invitation for a free trial.
+Apple TV Plus has a seven-day free trial, and after that period, you'll be automatically set to recurring billing for a monthly fee.
+It's easy to grab a trial – just download Apple TV, which contains all the Apple TV Plus content, and you'll be greeted with an ad for the service, as well as an invitation for a free trial.